MizuGreg/UnderTheCounter/- Documents/GDD draft.md

 Scripted events will happen during the shift, which will require the player to make a decision.

 Based on the amount of alcoholic drinks sold, the authorities may increasingly notice that the bar is selling alcohol (by seeing drunk people come out of it), a blitz will become more and more likely this way.
-Arrest can be avoided if the bartender avoids getting people too drunk on their drinks (see bar mechanic below),

-> or alternatively, if they successfully evade incriminating questions or hide evidence during the blitz/inspection.
+Arrest can be avoided if the bartender avoids getting people too drunk on their drinks (see bar mechanic below), or alternatively, if they hide evidence and successfully evade incriminating questions during the blitz.

 Lastly, when the shift ends, the player can take a glance at all the expenses and earnings of the day and gain awareness on their economical situation.

 ### Shop window

-> **Elements**: posters and texts, occasionally a letter (eventually, maybe: pavement sign, ...)
+**Elements**: posters and texts, occasionally a letter (possibly in the future: pavement sign, ...)

 **Gameplay**: the player/bar owner will be able to tear down or hang posters with different purposes:
 - advertising the sale of alcohol directly (e.g. a Martini poster) or covertly (e.g. "now selling Daisies and Turnscrews", referring to the Margarita and Screwdriver cocktails)